 We feel that being an early-stage founder it is important to be present in all the social channels and attend all the events and that our growth depends on it.
 We even coined some interesting names for this as well.

-Networking seems incredibly important a chore for the growth of your startup.
+Networking seems incredibly important for the growth of your startup.
 Hence, no matter what attending events is a must.
 But in reality, networking only helps so much.
 Often it hurts early-stage founders who prioritize socialization over building a solid business.

-As Adam Grant - Professor at Wharton Business School and author of several bestseller books - puts in this wonderful NY Times article titled networking is overrated: “it’s true that networking can help you accomplish great things.
+As Adam Grant - Professor at Wharton Business School and author of several bestseller books - puts in this wonderful NY Times article titled Networking is overrated: “it’s true that networking can help you accomplish great things.
 But this obscures the opposite truth: Accomplishing great things helps you develop a network.”
 The real difference you make is through your work.

 From my experience, I have come to realize that it is impossible to overstate the importance of focus while building a company.
 I have made mistakes around this and paid dearly for it.
 I’m an introvert.
 Despite my discomfort in a social setting, I spent many days and months attending events and meetings trying to network and make new connections while putting off important work that would have moved my business forward.
-While it has helped me in some other way, but the result was simply disappointing.
+While it has helped me in some other way, the result was simply disappointing.
 I would never recommend an early-stage founder to network mindlessly.
 Rather spend time in sales and doing real work.

 Contrary to that, I have stopped attending events, in many instances seemingly important ones, over the last few months, and as opposed to conventional wisdom, it has helped me to grow personally and grow my business in real terms.
 I have applied focus and seen the result.
 Cut the crap out of your life, you will see the result.